-We are proud to finally be able to publish details about the Celeste 34 Sport project.
+We are proud to finally be able to publish details about the Heyman 34 Sport project.
 In all its simplicity, this design is one of the most intriguing we have developed.

 The first test sail of the prototype will be later this summer.